mikeqfu/pyhelpers/docs/source/quick-start.rst

     >>> url = 'https://www.python.org/static/community_logos/python-logo-master-v3-TM.png'

 Then specify where you would like to save the .png file and what the filename it would be.
-For example, to name the file as ``"python-logo.png"`` and save it to the directory ``"pyhelpers_quick_start\images"``:
+For example, to name the file as *"python-logo.png"* and save it to the directory *"pyhelpers_quick_start\\images\\"*:

 .. code-block:: python